lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

  ### 2.5 Extract the GOP Driver from Firmware

   Remember the backup we made, shown in 1.1?
 Yep.
-Now we will get the GOP driver from there so that the display can work.
+Now we'll get the GOP driver from there so that the display can work.

   Install [UEFITool](https://github.com/LongSoft/UEFITool/releases/download/A68/UEFITool_NE_A68_x64_linux.zip) and open the backup firmware